 1 | Submit Your Secondaries Within 1-2 Weeks

 It is imperative that you submit your secondaries as soon as possible (within 7-14 days) without hindering the quality of your responses.
 Undeniably, this is not a long time to deliver a thoughtful, convincing response.
-That said, your chances of acceptance decrease the longer you wait to submit due to rolling submissions.
+That said, your chances of acceptance decrease the longer you wait to submit due to rolling admissions.

 Starting early is one of the most important things you can do to safeguard your acceptance to medical school.